 The downside is also obvious.
 If another user on that server overuse system resources, your sites can become slow.

 Another disadvantage is shared IP addresses.
 If another account gets hacked or infected, the whole IP can get blacklisted.
 This in turn can affect your sites too.
+However, many web hosts now allow setting dedicated IP addresses for shared hosting accounts.

 So, is shared hosting secure?